Sabayon-Labs/Sab-zfs-Installer/ZFS_Install_Guide.md

+Sabayon at present has no ZFS installer
+But to build me a server this doc is only temporary and hear for REFRENCE to furthe ease script/s creation.

 This tutorial will show you how to install Funtoo on ZFS (rootfs).
 This tutorial is meant to be an "overlay" over the [Regular Funtoo Installation](http://www.funtoo.org/Funtoo_Linux_Installation "Funtoo Linux Installation").
 Follow the normal installation and only use this guide for steps 2, 3, and 8.

 ### Introduction to ZFS